 A new policy on Cheeky's Week artists appeared to have been instigated at this revamp.
 Whereas previously the majority of issues had seen multiple artists contribute to each comic's Cheeky strips, as of 30 September 1978 only one artist (or collaboration) from the usual pool of illustrators provided each issue's Cheeky's Week content.
 The issues and artists can be seen here.

 As of revamp 2, the number of Cheeky's Week elements per issue was reduced to 11, from a previous average 13, then down to 10 as of early 1979.
 This reduction in Cheeky elements probably made the editor confident that the new 'one Cheeky artist per issue' policy could be maintained, but it began to break down in early 1979.

 Revamps were common in comics of the period, as editors tried to fine-tune the contents of their titles to yield maximum readership.
 It's interesting that readers were invited to fill out a popularity poll in the comic dated 09 September 1978, a mere 3 weeks before 30 September's reshuffle.
 Surely by 09 September, the new features had already been completed.
-Maybe the changes introduced at revamp 2 were in response the first readers' poll in the issue dated 10 December 1977.
-Alternatively, the changes may have been made in response to unsolicited reader feedback, or possibly the Cheeky Weekly editor decided to introduce a comic-within-comic to emulate long-running IPC stablemate Whizzer and Chips, which had adopted a 2-comics-in-one approach from its first issue.
+Maybe the changes introduced at revamp 2 were in response to the first readers' poll in the issue dated 10 December 1977.
+Alternatively, the changes may have been made as a consequence of unsolicited reader feedback, or possibly the Cheeky Weekly editor decided to introduce a comic-within-comic to emulate long-running IPC stablemate Whizzer and Chips, which had adopted a 2-comics-in-one approach from its first issue.

 Comparison of features: Issues 26-Aug-1978 and 30-Sep-1978